Toma5OD/my-website/README.md

    ```bash
    npm install
    ```
+   This must be done in both Frontend and Backend Folders

 3. **Configure Environment Variables**:
    On **Render**, go to your service's settings and add the following environment variables: